ctrf-io/github-test-reporter/README.md

 ### Generating Failed Rate Test Details Table

-For a failed rate test details table, add the `failed-rate` argument to your workflow yaml:
+To see the failed test rate over time, add the `failed-rate` command to your workflow yaml:

 ```yaml
 - name: Publish CTRF Flaky Test Summary Results